- Anaesthesia, Perioperative Medicine, and Critical Care

 - Reproductive Health and Childbirth

 As a member of the public, NRS Primary Care has a number of different ways for you to get involved:

-We have a number of actively recruiting studies which you may find of interest
+we have a number of actively recruiting studies that you may find of interest

 we have a Patient and Public Involvement (PPI) Group based in Glasgow

 Through Patient and Public Involvement (PPI), we can help keep health research activity focused on what will really benefit patients, carers and the public using frontline services.
-PPI for primary care research covers all clinical conditions, which is different from most other charities and advocacy organisations are organised around specific conditions.
-NRS Primary Care has the potential to play a key link role between researchers and interested patients and members of the public.
+PPI for primary care research covers all clinical conditions, which is different from most other charities and advocacy organisations that are organised around specific conditions.
+The NRS Primary Care PPI Group has the potential to play a key link role between researchers and interested patients and members of the public.

 The NRS Primary Care PPI Group was established in January 2016 at the University of Glasgow.
-The group was set up to listen to patient voices in general practice research in the Glasgow area.
-During the course of the first year our PPI members have played an active and enthusiastic role in the development of the group: planning and participating in seminars with researchers and patients; collaborating with university colleagues in presenting a workshop for stakeholders and conducting four SPCRN PPI group meetings over the course of the year.
+The group was set up to listen to patient voices in general practice research.
+Our PPI members have played an active and enthusiastic role in the development of the group: planning and participating in seminars with researchers and patients; collaborating with university colleagues in presenting a workshop for stakeholders and conducting four PPI group meetings each year.